realityforge/giggle/README.md

 ## What is giggle?

-This is a simple, self-contained, command line application that generates source code and other artifacts from a GraphQL schema and operations..
+This is a simple, self-contained, command line application that generates source code and other artifacts from a GraphQL schema and operations.

 ### Getting Started